smg6511/flexo-archives-widget/readme.txt

 1. Download the zip file (`flexo-archives-widget.VERSION.zip`) from the WordPress plugins site.
 1. Expand `flexo-archives-widget.VERSION.zip`
 1. Upload the whole `flexo-archives-widget` directory to the `/wp-content/plugins/` directory.
-1. Activate the Flexo Archives Widget plugin through the 'Plugins' menu in the WordPress admin interface.
+1. Activate the Flexo Archives plugin through the 'Plugins' menu in the WordPress admin interface.
 1. To add the widget to your sidebar, go to the widgets panel in your admin interface.
-1. Configure the widget's title and whether expansion is animated and post counts are displayed.
+Drag the widget to the desired widget area of your theme, then configure the widget's title and whether to use animation.

+If you need to use the standalone function:

+1. Install the plugin automatically or follow steps one through four as above.
+1. From the WordPress dashboard, click the 'Settings' menu (near the bottom of the left column).
+1. Click the 'Flexo Archives' option in the expanded menu.
+1. Enable the standalone function and modify your theme files as described.

 == Frequently Asked Questions ==